 Hiroshima Peace Memorial Museum

-In the East building, Hiroshima before and after the A bombing, the background of the A bombing of Hiroshima, the actual situation of the nuclear era and the peace efforts of the city of Hiroshima are introduced through models, images and photo panels.
-There is also a video room where documentary films can be seen, and on the basement floors there are exhibition halls of atomic bombing paintings of surviving citizens; meeting rooms and rooms where students on field trips can listen to testimonies of survivors of the A bombing, and a reference room for information where books about A bombing and peace can be seen.
+In the East building, you can see Hiroshima before and after the A-bombing, the background of the A-bombing of Hiroshima, and the actual situation of the nuclear era.
+The peace efforts of the city of Hiroshima are introduced through models, images, and photo panels.
+There is also a video room where documentary films can be seen, and on the basement floors, there are exhibition halls showing paintings of surviving citizens, meeting rooms and rooms where students on field trips can listen to testimonies of survivors of the A-bombing, and a reference room for information where books about A-bombing and peace can be seen.

-The main building shows artifacts and materials from bomb A that explain the terrible powers of heat rays, explosion, radiation and intense heat fires from bombing A. These artifacts and materials transmit what happened specifically to Hiroshima on 6 August 1945.
+The main building shows artifacts and materials from the bomb that explain the terrible powers of heat rays, explosion, radiation and intense heat fires.
+These artifacts and materials transmit what happened specifically to Hiroshima on 6 August 1945.
 The facility is also equipped with sections where visitors can see and hear the testimonies of atomic bombing survivors and can write their impressions and messages for peace.

-It is highly recommended to visit the Museum while traveling through Hiroshima, and especially for those who want to understand more about the history of Japan and the importance of peace.
+It is highly recommended to visit this museum while traveling through Hiroshima, especially to those who want to understand more about the history of Japan and the importance of peace.